RLynx0/backer/README.md

 "example{}" = "some string"
 str = '${example\{\}}'
 ```
-However, it's adviced to stick to more conventional variable names.
+However, it's advised to stick to more conventional variable names.

 Backer's format strings can reference any variable defined in
 the config's `variables`-section.

 Additionaly, the variables `source` and `target` are provided for
 every format string in a `run`-section.

 The `log.format` string can also reference the special `log`-variable,
 which refers to either the standard output or standard error of rsync,
 depending on what is logged at the moment.

-The `source`, `target` and `log` variables can be overwritten in the
+The `source`, `target` and `log` variables can
-`variables`-section!
+be overwritten in the `variables`-section!
 This might lead to behaviour you didn't intend
 for, so keep that in mind!

 ### DateTime
-Format strings can also compute date-time information like so:
+Format strings can also compute datetime information like so:
 ```toml
 dt = "%<atom>"
 ```